-- Minimum 6 years' experience, ideally gained in-house or in a law firm in a role that deals with commercial contracts.
+- Minimum 5 years' experience, ideally gained in-house or in a law firm in a role that deals with commercial contracts.

-- Strong attention to detail with well-developed analytical skills
+- Strong attention to detail with well-developed analytical and research skills.

-- Ability to manage a high-volume work load in a fast paced environment
+- Ability to manage a high-volume, varied and often complex work load in a fast paced environment.

 - Confidence to develop strong working relationships with Partners, lawyers and business support staff across the firm and to manage relationships with external parties as required.

 - Flexibility in mindset and approach to work.